TWO Rosneath Peninsula sisters — whose family also lived at various times in Helensburgh — both became multi-talented and famous artists.

 She worked on several films with Anna Neagle, and after the London blitz in World War Two she designed costumes and sets for the Old Vic Company, working with stars such as Lawrence Olivier, Sybil Thorndike and Ralph Richardson.

-After the war in Europe ended in 1945 Doris was commissioned by the War Artists Advisory Committee as a war artist for the British Red Cross and the Order of St John.
+After the war in Europe ended in 1945 Doris (pictured right working on a wartime painting) was commissioned by the War Artists Advisory Committee as a war artist for the British Red Cross and the Order of St John.

 Based in Brussels, she travelled by lorry or air throughout north-west Europe sketching post-war relief work, including repatriation of prisoners of war and civilian internees, which she then painted in her studio.